 “Now, when Lily sees something on the news about child abuse, especially where someone is not believed, she finds that very stressful.
 She says: ‘I’m lucky they believed me because I didn’t think they would.’”

-Sue is grateful that Lily encountered the Life Education program and found the courage to speak out.
-She believes that if the Life Education program empowered her daughter to speak up about the sexual abuse she had experienced; it may also help other children who have been suffering in silence.
+Sue is grateful that Lily encountered the Life Ed program and found the courage to speak out.
+She believes that if the Life Ed program empowered her daughter to speak up about the sexual abuse she had experienced; it may also help other children who have been suffering in silence.

 “The sad part is, statistically, child abuse offenders are often someone you know, not a stranger.
 Letting kids know what is acceptable and what is not, is so important.
 Awareness is the big thing.